Louis Victor, Prince of Carignano

-Louis Victor of Savoy, 4th Prince of Carignano (25 September 1721 – 16 December 1778) headed a cadet branch of the Italian dynasty which reigned over the Kingdom of Piedmont-Sardinia, being known as the Prince of Carignano from 1741 till his death.
-Upon extinction of the senior line of the family, his great-grandson succeeded to the royal throne as King Charles Albert of Piedmont-Sardinia, while his great-great-grandson, Victor Emmanuel II, became King of Italy.
+Louis Victor of Savoy, 4th Prince of Carignano (25 September 1721 – 16 December 1778) headed a cadet branch of the Italian dynasty which reigned over the Kingdom of Sardinia, being known as the Prince of Carignano from 1741 till his death.
+Upon extinction of the senior line of the family, his great-grandson succeeded to the royal throne as King Charles Albert of Sardinia, while his great-great-grandson, Victor Emmanuel II, became King of Italy.

-Biography
+Early life

 Louis Victor was born at the Hôtel de Soissons, the Parisian home of his ancestor Marie de Bourbon, Countess of Soissons, to Victor Amadeus I, Prince of Carignano and his wife Maria Vittoria di Savoia.
 His father was a grandson of Thomas Francis, Prince of Carignano and thus a descendant of Charles Emmanuel I, Duke of Savoy and Infanta Catherine Michelle of Spain.
 He was doubly descended from the latter pair, as his mother was a legitimated daughter of Victor Amadeus II of Sardinia and his mistress Jeanne Baptiste d'Albert de Luynes.

 One of five children, he was the second son of his parents; his older brother Joseph Victor died an infant in 1716.
-Louis Victor was thus heir to the cadet branch of the House of Savoy-Carignano from birth.
-His older sister Anne Thérèse married the Frenchman Charles de Rohan and was Princess de Soubise by marriage.
+Louis Victor was thus heir to the Carignano cadet branch of the House of Savoy from birth.
+His older sister Anne Thérèse married the Frenchman Charles de Rohan and was Princess of Soubise by marriage.
 Anne Thérèse was the mother of Madame de Guéméné, official governess to the children of Marie Antoinette and Louis XVI.

+Career

 Louis Victor grew up in Paris, where his father was both a courtier and an inveterate gambler.
 Heavily in debt in Piedmont, and sued by his sisters whose dowries he had gambled away, he had fled to France where he lived so luxurious a life that his son was forced to sell significant family assets in that country.
 He later moved to Piedmont, between Turin and Racconigi.